Student Event Planning

 - All Student Organizations (excluding CLSA) must finalize and have completed all their events, activities and programs by and including Sunday, April 15, 2018.

-Power Point Event Planning Presentation:
+PDF of Power Point Event Planning Presentations:

 Creating publicity images using Cornell Law School templates: